R-Gaurav/train-delay-estimation/README.md

 and businesses served by them to efficiently plan their activities.

 ## Future work (how you can contribute to it...)
-There are many avenues for scaling the work and improving the existing prediction framework.
+There are many avenues for extending current work.
+Please feel free to contact us for any help.

-As of 2018:
-- Expand the existing database of 135 trains (819 stations) to India wide.
+- [Scaling] Expand the existing database of 135 trains (819 stations) to India wide.
-- Improve the existing prediction framework's accuracy.
+- [Improving] Improve the accuracy of existing prediction framework.
+Examples are time series prediction, neural networks.
-- The current prediction framework is off-line in approach, i.e. it learns by batch processing the accumulated data.
-A true prediction framework must be on-line, i.e. it should keep learning the delays and railway network dynamics throughout its life.
+- [Improving] The current prediction framework is off-line in approach, i.e. it learns by batch processing the accumulated data.
+A realistic prediction framework will be on-line, i.e. so that it can  keep learning with delays and railway network dynamics throughout its lifetime.
-- You can even explore other approaches for late minutes prediction, for example, time series prediction etc.

 --------
 Suggestions and contributions are welcome.